StaberindeZA/valiu-backend-test-rsm/README.md

     "url": "https://www.reinomuhl.com
 }
 ```

 2. Check status of screenshot

+ScreenshotId is returned in the POST call above.

 ```
 GET: http://localhost:4000/screenshot/:screenshotId/status
 ```

 3. Retrieve screenshot

 ```
 GET: http://localhost:4000/screenshot/:screenshotId
 ```

 ## Design decisions

 ### Rest vs WebSockets

 The test spec requested that the API would return a URL.
 Ideally I would have preferred only